 The Plan Manager will charge \$10 as an annual print/mail fee.
 This fee will be waived for Beneficiaries who sign up for electronic delivery of all Plan documents.
-The print/ mail fee will be withdrawn from ABLE Accounts on a quarterly basis beginning with the quarter the ABLE Account is established.
-You can opt out] of this print/mail fee by signing up for electronic delivery of all Plan documents.
-If a Beneficiary switches from paper to electronic delivery after the ABLE Account is established and maintains that election, no annual print/mail fee will be charged in the following year.
-Signing up for electronic delivery is as easy as going to the Plan website at http://oregonablesavings.com/ logging into your ABLE Account, and selecting electronic delivery.
-In addition to being a green alternative, edelivery documents are in PDF format and may generally be word searched for convenient reference.
+The print/mail fee will be withdrawn from ABLE accounts on a quarterly basis beginning with the quarter the ABLE account is established.
+You can opt out of this print/mail fee by signing up for electronic delivery of all Plan documents.
+If a Beneficiary switches from paper to electronic delivery after the ABLE account is established and maintains that election, no annual print/mail fee will be charged in the following year.
+Signing up for electronic delivery is as easy as going to the Plan website at www.WashingtonStateABLE.com, logging into your ABLE account, and selecting electronic delivery.
+In addition to being a green alternative, e-delivery documents are in PDF format and may generally be word searched for convenient reference.